Livers not returning for extra year with Michigan

 - Oops!Something went wrong.Please try again later.

-ANN ARBOR, Mich.
-(AP) Michigan senior Isaiah Livers is not returning for an extra year of eligibility.
+ANN ARBOR, Mich. – Michigan senior Isaiah Livers is not returning for an extra year of eligibility.

-A team spokesman confirmed Livers' decision Thursday.
-At this point, guard Eli Brooks is the only Michigan player expected to take advantage of the extra year that the NCAA is allowing because of the coronavirus pandemic.
+A team spokesman confirmed Livers’ decision Thursday.
+At this point, guard Eli Brooks is the only Michigan player who has decided to take advantage of the extra year that the NCAA is allowing because of the coronavirus pandemic – although the school said Jaaron Faulds is still considering whether he will do so.

 The Wolverines also await NBA draft decisions from sophomore guard Franz Wagner and freshman center Hunter Dickinson.